Community policing: History

+Belgium in the late-20th century encouraged proximity policing".

 Kenneth Peak has argued that community policing in the United States has evolved through three generations: innovation (1979 to 1986), diffusion (1987 to 1994), and institutionalization (1995 to the present day).
 He says the innovation period occurred following the civil unrest of the 1960s, in large part as an attempt to identify alternatives to the reactive methods developed in mid-century.
 This era also saw the development of such programs like the broken windows theory and problem-oriented policing.
 Peak says the diffusion era followed, in which larger departments began to integrate aspects of community policing, often through grants that initiated specialized units.
-Lastly, the institutionalization era introduced the mass application of community policing programs, in not only large departments but also smaller and more rural ones.
+Lastly, the institutionalization era introduced the mass application of community-policing programs, in not only large departments but also smaller and more rural ones.

 Method

 Many community-oriented police structures focus on assigning officers to a specific area called a "beat", during this officers become familiar with that area through a process of "beat profiling".
 The officers are then taught how to design specific patrol strategies to deal with the types of crime that are experienced in that beat.

 These ideas are implemented in a multi-pronged approach using a variety of aspects, such as broadening the duties of the police officer and individualizing the practices to the community they're policing; refocusing police efforts to face-to-face interactions in smaller patrol areas with an emphasized goal of preventing criminal activity instead of responding to it; solving problems using input from the community they're policing; and, finally, making an effort to increase service-oriented positive interactions with police.

 Common methods of community-policing include: